pengqiannan/Modeling-bacterial-interactions/code/README.md

 # code

-- The codes for pFBA can be found in Modeling-bacterial-interactions/code/pFBA.

-- The codes for dFBA can be found in Modeling-bacterial-interactions/code/dFBA.

-- The codes for memote evaluation can be found in Modeling-bacterial-interactions/code/Memote.

-- The codes for bacterial 16S rRNA gene amplicon sequencing analysis can be found in Modeling-bacterial-interactions/code/DADA2.
+*DADA2*：Bacterial 16S rRNA gene amplicon sequencing analysis.
+The end product is an amplicon sequence variant (ASV) table.

+*Memote*：Evaluate the quality of models by the metabolic model testing suite (MEMOTE)

+*pFBA*：Parsimonious flux balance analysis.
+Simulate the growth of the combinations of models, and find exchange fluxes based on the combination.

+*dFBA*：Dynamic flux balance analysis.
+Focuses on metabolic network modelling and optimisation, simulating interaction states and growth conditions of multiple strains.

+  Each directory contains a README file detailing how to reproduce the data analysis using the appropriate code.

   For more details, please download the file and locate the required file in the corresponding subfolder.